 Get answers about firmness, odors, sleep positions, and more in this Leesa mattress review.
 Learn how to avoid the biggest shopping errors you can make when buying this factory direct bed.
 Discover twenty-one important facts about what types of sleepers it's made for, the warranty and the company before you purchase.
-And finally see how it compares to five of its biggest competitors from Caspar to Tempurpedic.
+And finally see how it compares to five of its biggest competitors from Casper to Tempurpedic.

 Don’t screw this up if you want to be able to try a different bed

 You can have a great mattress buying experience even if you decide you don’t want the first one you buy.
 But only if you don’t get confused by the trial period details.
 And it is very easy to get that mixed up.
+Because the return policy of this mattress on Amazon recently changed and is much longer than most other goods sold at that company.

 The mattress cover, though lovely to look at and feel, is not removable and therefore not washable.